Influence of interactions on the anomalous quantum Hall effect: Introduction

 \section{Introduction}

-The topological invariant responsible for the Anomalous Quantum Hall effect (AQHE) in the ideal two - dimensional non - interacting condensed matter systems has been proposed in \cite{TTKN}.
+The Anomalous Quantum Hall effect (AQHE) is related to the Hall current which appears in the absence of external magnetic field.
+The understanding of AQHE involves the concepts of topology and geometry \cite{nagaosa}.
+The topological invariant responsible for the AQHE in the ideal two space-dimensional (2d) non-interacting condensed matter systems has been proposed in \cite{TTKN}.
 It is called now the TKNN invariant and is given by the integral of Berry curvature over the occupied electronic states \cite{Fradkin,Tong:2016kpv,Hatsugai}.
-An extension of this approach to the three dimensional topological insulators was considered, in particular, in \cite{Hall3DTI}.
+An extension of this approach to the three space-dimensional (3d) topological insulators was considered, in particular, in \cite{Hall3DTI}.
 It is widely believed, that the introduction of weak interactions does not affect Hall conductivity.
 Therefore, it is important to express it through the quantities defined within the interacting theory.
 The two - point Green function is such a quantity.
-The expression of the AQHE conductivity for the $2+1$ D systems through the topological invariant composed of the Green functions has been proposed in \cite{Matsuyama:1986us,Volovik0} (see also Chapter 21.2.1 in \cite{Volovik2003}).
-The extension of this construction to various three - dimensional systems has been given in \cite{Z2016_1}, where, in particular, the description of the AQHE in topological Weyl semimetals \cite{semimetal_effects10,semimetal_effects11,semimetal_effects12,semimetal_effects13,Zyuzin:2012tv,tewary}) was given.
+The expression of the AQHE conductivity for the $2+1$ D (2d for short) systems through the topological invariant composed of the Green functions has been proposed in \cite{Matsuyama:1986us,Imai:1990zz,Volovik0} (see also Chapter 21.2.1 in \cite{Volovik2003}).
+The extension of this construction to various 3d systems has been given in \cite{Z2016_1}, where, in particular, the description of the AQHE in topological Weyl semimetals \cite{semimetal_effects10,semimetal_effects11,semimetal_effects12,semimetal_effects13,Zyuzin:2012tv,tewary}) was given.
 We notice here also the discussion of the similar topological invariants in \cite{Gurarie2011,EssinGurarie2011}.
 It is widely believed that the AQHE conductivity is given by the expressions of \cite{Matsuyama:1986us,Volovik0,Volovik2003,Z2016_1} expressed through the two - point Green functions of interacting systems.
 However, there is still no direct proof that the other interaction contributions to the AQHE are absent.